project-zot/project-zot.github.io/docs/install-guides/install-guide-linux.md

 template for your own installation.
 You can modify this file to suit your own environment.

+> :pencil2: **CVE Scanning Configuration Notes**: The `updateInterval` in the CVE configuration is optional.
+> If omitted, it defaults to 2 hours.
+The minimum value is 2 hours.
+Before enabling CVE scanning,
+> ensure zot has write access to the storage directory and sufficient `/tmp` space for
+> Trivy database downloads and layer unpacking.

 <details>
   <summary markdown="span">Click here to view the sample configuration file.</summary>